 Depression is common during pregnancy and in the postpartum period.
 If you have symptoms of depression during pregnancy or are depressed and learn that you are pregnant, make a treatment plan with your health professional right away.
 Not treating depression can cause problems during pregnancy and birth.
 To find out if you are depressed, your health professional will ask you questions about your health and your feelings.

-ByHealthwise Staff Primary Medical ReviewerSarah Marshall, MD - Family Medicine Brian D. O'Brien, MD - Internal Medicine Kathleen Romito, MD - Family Medicine Adam Husney, MD - Family Medicine Specialist Medical ReviewerRebecca Sue Uranga, MD - Obstetrics and Gynecology
+ByHealthwise Staff Primary Medical ReviewerSarah A. Marshall, MD - Family Medicine Brian O'Brien, MD, FRCPC - Internal Medicine Kathleen Romito, MD - Family Medicine Adam Husney, MD - Family Medicine Specialist Medical ReviewerRebecca Sue Uranga, MD - Obstetrics and Gynecology